hr-tech-leader/interview-project/README.md

 ## Start web site

-1. Go to the dev-personal-finance-project:
+1. Go to the interview-project:
 ```
 cd interview-project
 ```